 Transition and Adjustment to Campus

 Marian University strives to assist students in their transition to college.
-Two programs that assist with this are:

-SOAR (Student Orientation and Academic Registration) introduces new students to what it means to be a college student at Marian University.
+New Student Registration (NSR) introduces new students to what it means to be a college student at Marian University.
 Sessions are presented about the advising process, registration for classes, expectations and responsibilities as a student.
 This one-day program occurs April through July.
 Students choose one session to attend.
 The event is sponsored by the Office of Admission, the Office of Mission and Engagement, and the Office of Academic Affairs.

 For more information or to RSVP, please contact the Office of Admission at 920.923.7650.